 Brief bio (100 words)

-Since 2011 he’s served as assistant professor at The University of Texas at Tyler, where he works to increase access to undergraduate music instruction, chiefly through his development of open educational resources.
-He earned his D.M.A. and M.M. in Composition from The Catholic University of America, and his B.M. in Theory/Composition from Concordia College.
+Dr. Gullings is associate professor at The University of Texas at Tyler, where he has worked since 2011 to increase access to undergraduate music instruction, chiefly through development of open educational resources.
+He holds a D.M.A. and M.M. in Composition from The Catholic University of America, and a B.M. in Theory/Composition from Concordia College.